SAP-samples/teched2025-XP262/exercises/ex1-SAP_Application_Extension_Methodology/README.md

 > 1. Download the PowerPoint template (link).
 > 2. The template is pre-filled with the business use case details for Phase 1.
 > 3. Fill out Phase 2 (Extension Task) of the template for each scene.
-> 4. Ask yourself: Which Extension Task can solve the business requirement as defined in the "Actions" and "Application Logic" line?
+> 4. Ask yourself: Which Extension Task can solve the business requirement as defined in the "Actions" and "Application Logic" row?

 <details>
-<summary>Click to expand - ⚠ spoiler ⚠ - example solution</summary>
+<summary>⚠️ Click to expand - spoiler - example solution</summary>

 </details>